-If you have been injured due as a result of an error made by a Medical Practitioner or Professional our specialist medical negligence solicitors at Sherwin O’Riordan will work with you to establish if you have a case related to the medical negligence and help you get the financial compensation you deserve.
+If you have been injured due as a result of an error made by a Medical Practitioner or Professional our specialist medical negligence solicitors in Sherwin O’Riordan LLP will work with you to establish if you have a case related to the medical negligence and help you get the financial compensation you deserve.

 Medical Negligence is an extremely complex area of the law which requires specialist expertise on the part of the lawyer.
 The consequences of suffering as a result of misdiagnosis, incorrect treatment and surgical errors on the part of a medical professional are not only extremely stressful and emotional but they can also have significant financial implications for you and your family.
 We provide legal advice to our clients with commitment and sensitivity.